 Civil cases resolve disputes between or among people, organizations or the government, wherein the rights of each party are decided.
 Civil cases are different from criminal cases in a variety of ways – from the types of dispute, who files the dispute, types of resolution and the course or flow of the cases through Pennsylvania courts.

-Pennsylvania’s veterans population ranks fourth in the U.S. with nearly 846,000 veterans as of 2016.
-Since 2009, Pennsylvania’s veterans courts have been assisting veterans who are charged with crimes and are struggling with addiction, mental illness or co-occurring disorders.
-Veterans court participants appear before a judge on a regular basis; receive support and guidance from veteran mentors; and get treatment to address underlying problems often caused by post-traumatic stress disorder.
-In 2016, 199 out of 274 veterans graduated from this specialty court, which is a 74 percent successful graduation rate.
+Pennsylvania’s veteran population ranks fourth in the U.S. with 814,000 veterans as of 2019.
+Since 2009, Pennsylvania’s Veterans Treatment Courts have been assisting veterans who are charged with crimes and are struggling with addiction, mental illness or other co-occurring disorders.